This is your guide to finding the best craft beer in Prince Edward County.

 Lake on the Mountain Brewing Company

-This brewery, on Highway 33/Loyalist Parkway, makes a nice stop between the Glenora ferry dock and Picton.
+This brewery, on Highway 33/Loyalist Parkway, is a nice stop between the Glenora ferry dock and Picton.

-Partake of a beverage indoors or out.
-Enjoy the always free popcorn by the cozy fireplace.
+Enjoy a beverage indoors or out, maybe by the cozy fireplace.
+The popcorn is always free.
 Grab a table and challenge your friends to a board game.
 The property’s large lawn has picnic tables and a fire pit beside a pond.

 Lake on the Mountain’s original, and still loved, beers are their ‘Country Brown’ and ‘Cream Ale’.
-Today their tap list has many more delicious craft beers.
+Today their tap list has many more equally tasty craft beers.

 Enjoy a delicious lunch or dinner at one of their two restaurants just “up the mountain road”.
 Both The Inn and The Miller House are beside beautiful Lake on the Mountain Provincial Park.